-I have been having constipation for regular basis and eating Napa Cabbage Kimchi has been a great way to significantly improve my bowel movement.
-However, making kimchi in regular basis is pretty strenuous from all of the chopping and waiting.
+I have been having constipation on regular basis and eating Napa Cabbage Kimchi has been a great way to significantly improve my bowel movement.
+However, making kimchi can be pretty strenuous from all of the chopping and waiting.
 I am thinking to go back and forth eating kimchi with other probiotic foods, such as yogurt.

 Considering I usually eat a lot of yogurt in one sitting, it can get very expensive.
 The best solution I have is to make my own yogurt at home.
 The great news is that making Homemade Yogurt is incredibly easy and simple.
-Homemade Yogurt is one of the best and easiest way to eat probiotics in regular basis to keep your gut happy and healthy.
-After eating yogurt with muesli for breakfast for a few day, the result has been tremendously great to my body, especially for my digestion.
+Homemade Yogurt is one of the best and easiest ways to eat probiotics to keep your gut happy and healthy.
+After eating yogurt with muesli for breakfast for a few days, the result has been tremendously great to my body, especially for my digestion.

 Benefits of Eating Yogurt

 Yogurt has been consumed for hundreds of years.
-It is very nutritious and eating it in regular basis may boost several aspects of your health.
-For sure, yogurt is the best sources of probiotics, which are friendly bacteria that can improve your digestion and gut heath.
-In fact, research suggest that the probiotics in yogurt can reduce the risk of colon caner, improve immune system function, and aid in alleviating constipation.
+It is very nutritious and eating it regularly may boost several aspects of your health.
+For sure, yogurt is the best source of probiotics, which are friendly bacteria that can improve your digestion and gut health.
+In fact, research suggests that probiotics in yogurt can reduce the risk of colon cancer, improve immune system function, and aid in alleviating constipation.
 Yogurt is also rich in protein, calcium, and vitamin.
 The protein can help you feel full longer and eat fewer calories.
 Meanwhile, the calcium can boost your bone health and ward off osteoporosis.